devPadre/marbles/README.md

 It's important to identify which part is which.
 There are certain keywords and context clues to help you identify one from another.

 1. The Chaincode Part - This is GoLang code that runs on/with a peer on your blockchain network.
 Also, called `cc`.
-All marbles/blockchain interactions ultimately happen here.
+All Talent-Exchange/blockchain interactions ultimately happen here.
 These files live in `/chaincode`.
 1. The Client Side JS Part - This is JavaScript code running in the user's browser.
 User interface interaction happens here.
 These files live in `/public/js.`
-1. The Server Side JS Part - This is JavaScript code running our application's backend. ie `Node.js` code which is the heart of Marbles!
+1. The Server Side JS Part - This is JavaScript code running our application's backend. ie `Node.js` code which is the heart of Talent-Exchange!
 Sometimes referred to as our `node` or `server` code.
-Functions as the glue between the marble admin and our blockchain.
+Functions as the glue between the talent marker admin and our blockchain.
 These files live in `/utils` and `/routes`.

 Remember these 3 parts are isolated from each other.
 They do not share variables nor functions.
 They will communicate via a networking protocol such as gRPC or WebSockets.
 ***

-# Marbles Setup
+# Talent-Exchange Setup

 I have good news and bad news.
-The good news is marbles and the blockchain network can be setup for different configurations depending on your preference.
+The good news is Talent-Exchange and the blockchain network can be setup for different configurations depending on your preference.
 The bad news is this makes the instructions complicated.
 **If you are new to Hyperledger Fabric and want the simplest setup then follow the :lollipop: emoji.**
 Whenever there are options and you must choose your own adventure, I'll drop a :lollipop: emoji on the option that is the simplest.